 The exterior doors of residence halls are secured by an electronic lock system with card access.
 Residential students gain access to the residence hall by using their student identification cards.
 This enables entry control by validation or denial of the cardholder.
-Room entry is also by using student identification cards and a PIN, although room lock upgrades are in progress and the entry procedure does vary somewhat.
+Room entry is also by using student identification cards.

 In addition, at UMaine only, all residence hall exterior doors are monitored by video surveillance cameras, with all activity at thesedoors recorded and stored.
 Additional campus buildings and road entries also have video surveillance cameras.
-At both UMaine and UMM, Residence Life staff are trained in emergency response and have an on-call system to support Residence Life staffon-scene.
+At both UMaine and UMM, Residence Life staff are trained in emergency response and have an on-call system to support Residence Life staff on-scene.